YajuanLin/yajuanlin.github.io/contact.md

 layout: page
 ---

-We are always looking for motivated students from undergrads to PhD.
+I am always looking for motivated researchers from undergrads, graduate students to postdocs.
 If you are interested in joining our lab, contact the PI for opportunities.

 Office@ Tidal Hall 231,
 <br/>6300 Ocean Dr.,